ryanatkn/svelte-snake-sports/contributing.md

 may include resolutions to issues or highscores. (see below) Smaller changes and obvious improvements don't need an issue.

-## discussion
+## discussions

-If something isn't a PR or issue, post it over in
+If something isn't a issue or PR, post it over in
 [the discussions on GitHub](https://github.com/ryanatkn/svelte-snake-sports/discussions).
 Anything relevant is welcome here.